Specification tests for generalized propensity scores using double projections: Asymptotic results

 \subsection{Asymptotic power}

-In this section we study the asymptotic power properties of $R_{n,t} ^{dpro}(\beta,u;\widehat{\theta}_{n})$ under the fixed (i.e., global) alternative and a certain sequence of local alternatives converging to the null at the parametric rate.
+In this section, we study the asymptotic power properties of the $CvM_{n}^{dpro}$ test statistic based on $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$ under the fixed (i.e., global) alternative and a certain sequence of local alternatives converging to the null $H_0$ at the usual parametric rate.
 We first consider the fixed alternative hypothesis $H_{1}$ in (\ref{cmr_alter}).